luciangreen/File2List2Br/README.md

 Install Text to Breasonings Repository (https://github.com/luciangreen/Text-to-Breasonings).

+# Installation from List Prolog Package Manager (LPPM)

+* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>, loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","File2List2Br").`.

 # Installing and Running File2List2Br

 * Download the repositories above and save them in a single folder.